bcgov/WES-engagement-states/README.md

 A live version of the app is hosted at [https://daattali.com/shiny/engagement_states/](https://daattali.com/shiny/engagement_states/)

-To run the app locally, clone this git repository, open the `app.R` file in RStudio, and click the *Run App* button.
+To run the app locally:

+- Clone this git repository
+- Open the `shiny/ui.R` file or `shiny/server.R` file in RStudio
+- Click the *Run App* button

 #### Data